HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/converse.md

 - allow skills to intercept an utterance before the intent stage (the skill is **conversing**)
 - allow skills to parse utterances without using the intent parsers
+  - allow conditional user defined logic to decide when to trigger
 - allow skills to prepare for follow up intent parsing (manage internal state)

 converse method **does not** use regular intent parsing